ghyoun/potato_films/README.md

 You work for FreshPotatoes.com, a website where users write reviews for artists and films.

 The website team needs your help.
 They want to allow external partners - like Netflix and HBOGo - to access their data.
-The FreshPotatoes team has defined a RESTful API they want you to build.
+The FreshPotatoes team has defined a RESTful API endpoint they want you to build.

 Fork this repo, read through the instructions, and get to work!
 Submit a pull request when ready.